Anshika-at-git/Fake-News-Detector/README.md

-"Fighting fake news is not just a technical challenge — it's a national responsibility."

-A model that detects fake News and misinformation using the Machine Learning

-Overview

-This projects help in building a machine learning model that detects fake news or any misinformation spreading in the country.
-Here the user simply has to insert the headline or a snippet of any article and the model would predict if the news is real or fake.
-In the age of information overload, it's vital to detect and filter misinformation for  national security and psychological warfare, as they are deeply affected by propaganda and fake content.

-Tech Stack
-1. Language : Python
-2. Platform : Google Colab
-3. Libraries :
-              pandas - For data collection and manipulation, scikit-learn - For using machine learning models, TfidfVectorizer - For conversion of text into numbers, LogisticRegression - For classification

-Dataset

-fake.csv and true.csv
-Source: Kaggle Fake News Dataset
-Due to Github's 25 MB file upload limit, I couldn't upload the dataset.
-Dataset was uploaded in Google Colab and then used to train and test data

-Model Details

-Achieved 98% accuracy on the data.
-Used the news headlines of the year 2016-17, it may not predict latest news accurately, for latest news prediction BERT and XGBoost is used
-(I don't have a command on these yet but I would be making a model using both of the technologies)

-✍️ Developed By

-Anshika Singh
-4th Semester,
-B.Tech CSE (AIML)
+# 🇮🇳 Fake News & Misinformation Detection Using Machine Learning

+**"Fighting fake news is not just a technical challenge — it's a national responsibility."**

+Hi, I’m **Anshika Singh**, a 4th-semester B.Tech student in CSE (AI & ML), and I built this project out of my deep interest in **Machine Learning**, **NLP**, and most importantly — **national integrity**.

+In an age where false information spreads faster than the truth, the need to detect misinformation isn’t just academic — it’s vital to the **mental, digital, and national security** of our country.
+This project is my small contribution toward that bigger goal.

+---

+## 📌 Project Overview

+This machine learning model helps detect **fake news and misinformation** from article headlines or snippets.
+It classifies whether a piece of news is likely to be *real* or *fake*, and is especially relevant in today’s context of information overload, digital propaganda, and psychological manipulation.

+I was inspired to build this not only to learn ML hands-on, but because I strongly believe that **technological solutions can play a major role in safeguarding national awareness** — something I hope to pursue more deeply through an internship at **DRDO**.

+---

+## 🧰 Tech Stack

+- **Language**: Python
+- **Platform**: Google Colab
+- **Libraries Used**:
+  - `pandas` for data manipulation
+  - `TfidfVectorizer` for text feature extraction
+  - `scikit-learn` for ML pipeline
+  - `LogisticRegression` for classification

+---

+## 📁 Dataset Details

+- **Source**: Kaggle Fake and True News Dataset
+- Consists of `fake.csv` and `true.csv`, mostly news from 2016–2017
+- Dataset not uploaded here due to GitHub’s 25MB limit.
+It was loaded in Colab for training.

+---

+## 📊 Model Performance

+- Achieved **~98% accuracy** on validation data
+- Trained using Logistic Regression with TF-IDF vectors
+- **Limitations**:
+  - May not perform well on current 2024 news patterns
+  - Doesn’t capture deep semantic meaning

+---

+## 🚀 What’s Next?

+Although this version doesn’t use BERT or XGBoost yet, I plan to implement both in an upgraded model soon.
+I’m currently learning these technologies and will release an advanced version once I gain confidence.

+This isn’t just a one-time project for me — it’s a stepping stone to a career where I hope to **merge AI with national service**.

+---

+## 🧠 Relevance to National Defense

+Fake news is often used as a **psychological weapon**, spreading chaos, confusion, or hate.
+A tool like this could support defense organizations by:
+- Monitoring narrative threats
+- Identifying disinformation campaigns
+- Aiding cyber-intelligence systems

+That’s why I strongly believe this project aligns with the **objectives of DRDO CAIR and DEAL**.

+## 👩‍💻 Developed By

+**Anshika Singh**
+4th Semester, B.Tech CSE (AI & ML)
+Oriental Institute of Science & Technology, RGPV University
+LinkedIn: www.linkedin.com/in/
+anshika-singh-4ab153331

+*Built with purpose, passion, and patriotism.* 🇮🇳